aedart/laravel-detector/README.md

 ## When to use this ##

-When you need to determine is a Laravel application instance is available or not
+When you need to determine if a Laravel application instance is available or not and perform some kind of logic, depending on the application's availability.

 ## How to install ##